Thursday, April 8, 2010

 They started to administer "something" and I screamed for them to stop.
 I would not let them put anything in the IV.
 I'm probably the only woman in history to scream that I didn't want drugs in labor.
 Usually you hear stories about women screaming for drugs in labor, whether they really want them or not.

-My labor kept going and when it seemed like about time to push one of my doctors made an appearance.
+My labor kept going and when it seemed like about time to push one of my doctors finally made an appearance.
 He checked me and said I only had "a lip" to go.
 He decided that it would be best to force this lip away so with the next contraction he pushed my cervix to one side.
 It worked but it hurt a lot.
 It was one of the most painful parts of labor.

 I wanted to try different pushing positions so they brought out the "squatting bar".
 I used that for a while but it wasn't that comfortable to push.
 I had heard a lot about how many mothers find pushing to be a relief.
 That wasn't the case for me.
 Even though I'd never given birth before something didn't feel quite right.